catalyst-network/Catalyst/SECURITY.md

 ## Reporting a Vulnerability

-To report security issues send an email to operations@symmetric.finance (not for support) or [darren.op@symmetric.finance](mailto:darren.op@symmetric.finance), which goes to @TheNewAutonomy.
+To report security issues send an email to contact@catalystnet.org (not for support) or [darren.op@catalystnet.org](mailto:darren.op@catalystnet.org), which goes to @TheNewAutonomy.